North Coast FC Sol

-Sonoma County Sol is an American soccer team based in Santa Rosa, California, United States.
-Founded in 2004, the team plays in The League for Clubs, a national amateur league at the fourth tier of the American Soccer Pyramid, in the West Region, NorCal Conference.
+North Coast FC Sol is an American soccer team based in Santa Rosa, California, United States.
+Founded in 2004 as Sonoma County Sol Soccer Club, the team plays in The League for Clubs, a national amateur league at the fourth tier of the American Soccer Pyramid, in the West Region, NorCal Conference.

 The team plays its home games at Casa Grande High School.
 It previously played at Cougar Stadium on the campus of Rancho Cotate High School in nearby Rohnert Park, California.

 The team had a sister organization, also called Sonoma County Sol, which played in the Women's Premier Soccer League.